Six String Acoustic

 Titanium: Titanium produces a brighter crisper sound.
 Strings made with titanium are often used to brighten up a darker sounding guitar.
 They also have good sustain and easy vibrato.

-If your guitar already has a bright sound, then carbon strings are likely to sound too bright but they can be good for a darker sounding guitar.
+If your classical guitar already has a bright sound, then carbon strings are likely to sound too bright but they can be good for a darker sounding guitar.

 Composite: This material produces a very bright sound with strong projection.
 Composite is often used for G strings to make for a smoother transition in sound between the treble and bass strings.